jkenlooper/puzzle-massive/_infra/README.md

 **Git branch: `release`, `hotfix/*`**

+_Work in Progress_

 Create a temporary instance for staging the release.
-This uses a recent copy of the production data, but is not used for blue/green deployments.
+This uses a recent backup copy of the production data, but is **not** used for blue/green deployments.
 The instance is destroyed after it passes acceptance.

 A `hotfix/*` branch should be created off of the `production` branch when needing to quickly patch something that is on production.
 This should only be done if the issue is causing an impact to users on the live site.
 The normal process to go through the test environment is skipped and only an acceptance environment is created from the hotfix branch.
-This new acceptance environment does not replace an acceptance environment that may already be active.

 ### Production Environment

 **Git branch: `production`**

+_Work in Progress_

 Either a new instance is created when following blue/green deployments or it is updated in-place.